Panel votes to add COVID shots to recommended vaccinations - NewsBreak

 Usually, vaccines placed on the schedules are fully licensed, but that has not yet happened for every COVID-19 vaccine product in every age group.

-Because the shots have already been recommended under emergency authorization for Americans older than 6 months, however, the decision makes no real difference, federal officials say.

 Earlier this week, the same expert panel voted unanimously to add COVID-19 shots to a program that provides vaccines at no cost to children who might not otherwise be vaccinated.
-This is in preparation for the day in the future when the federal government transitions out of paying for all COVID-19 shots, as it has been doing as part of its response to the public health emergency.
+This is in preparation for the day in the future when the federal government transitions out of paying for all COVID-19 shots, as it has been doing.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.